-We are subject to extensive government regulation, and, if we do not maintain our regulatory approval in the United States or obtain and maintain regulatory approval in Europe, we will not be able to sell our drug products.
+We are subject to extensive government regulation and, if we do not maintain our regulatory approvals in the United States or in Europe, we will not be able to sell Soliris in such market.

 We and our partners cannot sell or market our products without regulatory approval.
-We obtained marketing approval of Soliris in the United States for PNH and submitted an MAA for approval in Europe.
-If we do not obtain regulatory approval in Europe and maintain our regulatory approvals for Soliris, the value of our company and our results of operations will be harmed.
+We obtained marketing approval of Soliris in the United States and in Europe for PNH.
+We cannot guarantee that we will be able to maintain our regulatory approvals for Soliris.
+If we do not maintain our regulatory approvals for Soliris, the value of our company and our results of operations will be materially harmed.
 In the United States, we or our partners must obtain and maintain approval from the FDA for each indication for each drug that we intend to sell and for each facility where such drug is manufactured.
 Obtaining FDA approval is typically a lengthy and expensive process, and although we obtained approval for Soliris in PNH, approval is highly uncertain for our other drug candidates.
-Foreign governments also regulate drugs distributed outside the United States and facilities outside the United States where such drugs are manufactured, and obtaining their approvals can also be lengthy, expensive and highly uncertain.
+Governments in Europe also regulate drugs distributed outside the United States and facilities outside the United States where such drugs are manufactured, and obtaining their approvals can also be lengthy, expensive and highly uncertain.
 The approval process varies from country to country and the requirements governing the conduct of clinical trials, product manufacturing, product licensing, pricing and reimbursement vary greatly from country to country.
-In certain foreign jurisdictions we would be required to obtain pricing approvals prior to marketing our products.
-None of our products have received regulatory approval to be marketed and sold outside the United States.
-We may never receive regulatory approval for Soliris outside the United States or for any of our product candidates for at least the next several years, if ever.
+In certain jurisdictions in Europe, we are required to obtain pricing approvals prior to marketing our products.
+We have not obtained pricing approval for Soliris outside the United States and Europe or for any of our product candidates for at least the next several years, if ever.